ollewelin/Convolution-neural-network/README.md

 # Convolution-neural-network C++
-I am only a novice at C/C++ programming (at this time when I put this here).
+I am only a novice at C/C++ programming (at the time when I put this here).
 2020 I am not proud of this quick and dirty amature code.
 This is my own test of Convolution neural network use OpenCV.
 With 2 or 3 Layer feature and Autoencoder.
 Deconvolution L3 don't work out probably bug i Layer 3.
 I done this just for fun for my own to try understand and test the principle of Convolution Neural Network with supervised learning and unsupervied learning.
 I was use Denoising Autoencoder here used for feature unsupervised learning.